asapdiscovery/asapdiscovery.github.io/content/open-science.md

 ### Conclusion

 ASAP IP policy aims to use patents rights as a tool to avoid some of the short-comings of a pure open-science approach tested by the Moonshot consortium, while contractually conditioning the use of patent rights to the ASAP fundamental goal of global equitable access.

+---

+You can find more details about our open science policy and approach toward intellectual property in this journal article preprint:
+> Griffen, E., & Boulet, P. (2024).
+[ASAP Policy on Intellectual Property Management and Open Science Disclosure (1.0)](https://doi.org/10.5281/zenodo.12191567).
+Zenodo. https://doi.org/10.5281/zenodo.12191567